 - Acceptance (click to read more)

-Please share these post with love and friends ones that are facing the reality of dealing with a terminal disease.
+Please share these post with love ones and friends that are facing the reality of dealing with a terminal disease.
 Support them and please share your thoughts.